datamade/data-making-guidelines/README.md

 ETL refers to the general process of:

-1. taking raw **source data** (Extract)
+1. taking raw **source data** (*"Extract"*)
-2. doing some stuff to get the data in shape, possibly involving intermediate **derived files** (Transform)
+2. doing some stuff to get the data in shape, possibly involving intermediate **derived files** (*"Transform"*)
-3. & ultimately ending up with **final output** in a usable form (for Loading into something that consumes the data - be it an app, a system, a visualization, etc.)
+3. producing **final output** in a more usable form (for *"Loading"* into something that consumes the data - be it an app, a system, a visualization, etc.)

-For enthralling insights on how to get from source data to final output, all while minimizing future headaches - read on!
+Having a standard ETL workflow helps us make sure that our work is clean, consistent, and easy to reproduce.
+By following these guidelines you'll be able to keep your work up to date and share it with the world in a standard format - all with as few headaches as possible.

-## Principles
+## Basic Principles

+These five principles inform all of our data work:

 1. Treat inputs as immutable - don't modify source data directly
 2. Be able to deterministically produce the final data with one command
 3. Write as little custom code as possible
 4. Use [standard tools](https://github.com/datamade/data-making-guidelines/blob/master/styleguide.md#4-standard-toolkit) whenever possible
-5. Source data should be under version control
+5. Keep source data under version control

+Unsure how to follow these principles?
+Read on!

 ## The Guide